 This another great song that came from the album Full Moon Fever.
 This was the first solo album that Tom made, and it is a wonderful album.
 Tom Petty wrote the song along with Jeff Lynne (from ELO fame) Jeff produced the album.
 Tom and Jeff were sitting around trying to come up with a song, and according to Wikipedia he got Tom to say free falling.
 The song was written in just two days.

-Tom Petty said the song wasn’t about any person in particular it is just things he saw while riding along Ventura Boulevard.
+Tom Petty said the song wasn’t about any person in particular, it is just things he saw while riding along Ventura Boulevard.
 The song reached number 7 on Billboard.
-It is a song that everyone knows the lyrics to, and likes to play when you want to get into a certain mellow mood.
+It is a song that everyone knows the lyrics to.
+It's great to play when you want to get into a certain mellow mood.

 3. “American Girl”